Gold Royalty (GROY)

 nullAI Analysis | Feedback

-Mr. Garofalo has served as CEO, President, and Chairman of Gold Royalty Corp. since August 2020.
-He has over 30 years of experience in the natural resources sector.
-Prior to Gold Royalty, he was the President, CEO, and a director of Goldcorp Inc. until its sale to Newmont Corporation in April 2019.
-He also served as President, CEO, and a director of Hudbay Minerals Inc. from 2010 to 2015, where he oversaw its emergence as a leading metals producer.
-Earlier in his career, he held senior executive positions, including Senior Vice President, Finance and Chief Financial Officer, and a director of Agnico-Eagle Limited from 1998 to 2010, and treasurer and other finance roles with Inmet Mining Corporation from 1990 to 1998.
-Mr. Garofalo was named Mining Person of the Year by The Northern Miner in 2012 and Canada's Chief Financial Officer of the Year by Financial Executives International Canada in 2009.
+Mr. Garofalo has served as Chief Executive Officer, President, and Chairman of Gold Royalty Corp. since August 2020, and is a founder of the company.
+He has over 30 years of leadership experience in the natural resources sector.
+Prior to joining Gold Royalty, he served as President, Chief Executive Officer, and a director of Goldcorp Inc., a gold production company, until its sale to Newmont Corporation in April 2019.
+He also served as President, Chief Executive Officer, and a director of Hudbay Minerals Inc. from 2010 to 2015.
+Earlier in his career, Mr. Garofalo held various senior executive positions, including Senior Vice President, Finance and Chief Financial Officer, and a director of Agnico-Eagle Limited from 1998 to 2010.
+He was recognized as Mining Person of the Year by The Northern Miner in 2012 and Canada's Chief Financial Officer of the Year by Financial Executives International Canada in 2009.

 Andrew Gubbels, Chief Financial Officer